Introduction to Human Resource Management

 - Selection techniques.

-- Acquire insight to the various aspects of motivation as they relate to job satisfaction, compensation, and security.
+- Acquire insight to the various aspects of motivation as related to job satisfaction, compensation, safety and security.

 - Motivating employees.